slviajero/tinybasic/README.md

 The interpreted can be compliled with standard gcc on almost any architecture or in the Arduino IDE (set the ARDUINO definition for this).

+On an Arduino, programs can be saved on the EEPROM and also autorun from there.

 See also:
 - https://en.wikipedia.org/wiki/Recursive_descent_parser
 - https://rosettacode.org/wiki/BNF_Grammar